 Researchers found that when vegetables were given a wacky name, consumption doubled – and that remained true when the vegetables went back to their boring names.
 Packaging—the way a food is prepared, presented and promoted—matters.
 Parents can devise innovative “marketing” tricks to help children develop healthier eating habits.
 Try these simple ideas, and then let your kids come up their own ways to eat their fruits and veggies!

 Cut the orange lengthwise into approximately five round slices.
 Take the largest slice and set aside.
-With the remaining slices, cut each slice in half (so you have two semicircles) and then slice each semicircle in half again.
-Place the circular slice in the middle of the plate and then arrange the quartered slices around the circle to make the rays of the sun.
+Cut each of the remaining slices in fourths.
+Place the circular slice in the middle of the plate and arrange the quartered slices around the circle to make the rays of the sun.

 Black bean hummus (see recipe below)

-Wash and peel the carrot.
-Slice the carrot across into circles, approximately 1/8-inch thick.
-To arrange the flowers, spread a few tablespoons of the black bean hummus at the bottom of the plate (this will be the :dirt” for the poppies).
-Place the green beans (the “stems” for the flowers) vertically with one end into the hummus and arrange the carrot slices (the “poppy flowers”) at the opposite end of the green beans.
+Wash, peel, and slice the carrot into circles, approximately 1/8-inch thick.
+Spread a few tablespoons of the black bean hummus at the bottom of the plate (this will be the “dirt”).
+Place the green beans (the “stems”) vertically with one end into the hummus and arrange the carrot slices (the “poppy flowers”) at the opposite end of the green beans.

 1 15-ounce can of black beans, drained